v2kk/docs/channels_description.md

 Welcome to Grokking community!
 Hope you’ll have a good time connecting with fellow Vietnamese software engineers here.

+1/ If you haven't, install **Slack on your Desktop**  to keep Grokking's Slack in the background (think IRC) - https://slack.com/downloads

+2/ Do help spend a moment to review our community guideline: bit.ly/grokking-community-guideline.
+If you have any feedback or want to speak to group’s admins, seek us out at <#C138KUG2H|feedback>

-1. See below a list of all the channels you might be interested in:
+3/ See below a list of all the channels you might be interested in:

 *General channels:*
 ><#C0ES9BYR4|announcements>: Announcements from Grokking
 ><#C0ESAC2G0|general-discussions>: A place for non-work-related flimflam, faffing, hodge-podge or jibber-jabber you'd prefer to keep out of more focused work-related channels